What Is a Tax Write-Off, and How Does It Work?

 Deductible business expenses

-Self-employed people, like independent contractors and business owners, can deduct their business expenses from their gross income to lower their tax bills.
+Self-employed people, like independent contractors and business owners, can deduct most of their business expenses from their gross income to lower their tax bills.

 This is true whether you have a sole proprietorship or an LLC — you don't need to have a particular type of business entity to deduct expenses.
 (W-2 employees, however, can't write off what they spend on work, even if they’re paying out of pocket.
 They'll have to get reimbursed by their employers.)

-Deductible business expenses are, simply put, the day-to-day costs associated with doing your work.
+Simply put, deductible business expenses are the day-to-day costs associated with doing your work.
 You deduct them by filling out your Schedule C.

 Common write-offs in this category include:

 At Keeper, we've built a deduction tracker that finds these qualifying business expenses for you.
-Sign up for the app, and you'll be paired with a Keeper (short for bookkeeper) who uses our software to scan your purchases for write-offs like these.
+Sign up for the app, and you'll be paired with a tax assistant who uses our software to scan your purchases for write-offs like these.

 {upsell_block}